-Requires a decent amount of suction for it to work properly.
+It requires a decent amount of suction for it to work properly.

-UV filters are another one of those water filters that you see, but probably have never used while backpacking.
+UV filters are another one of those water filters that you see but probably have never used while backpacking.
 These ones are probably a little better than a LifeStraw, but not by much.

 These work by placing a special UV light in the water.
 This UV light will call all the pathogens and microorganisms.
 It works extremely at killing all of that nasty stuff.
-That isn’t the problem.
+That isn’t a problem.